sandialabs/parsegen-cpp/README.md

 ParseGen is a C++17 library for working with ASCII text formats.
 For example, it can parse subsets of formats like XML and YAML.
-ParseGen's utility is that it is a toolbox for defining new formal text format languages and parsing them.
+ParseGen's utility is that it is a toolbox for defining new text languages and parsing them.

 Theory
 ------